raditya3/reacto/README.md

 # reacto

-A new reactiveX framework for react
+A new reactiveX render engine for react

 ## Setup